BleedBot/bleed-ssidgrabber/README.md

 Bleed Tiktok SSID Grabber tool.

 > ### How to use
-> option 1. insert accounts into account.txt
+> 1. insert accounts into account.txt
-> option 2. insert email and password in terminal
+> 2. insert email and password in terminal
+> 3. create "account.txt and sessions.txt"

 > ### About
 > Bleed SSID Grabber, when i had my claimer running i used this to obtain session IDS super easy, this has been used a long time ago